tomzx/blog.tomrochette.com-content/agi/seed-ai/article.md

 Naively generating programs is easy.
 But it is also terribly inefficient.

-Writing a boostrap program that will be able to provide the seed AI with the capability to reason about its instructions and their impact is probably close to providing the seed AI with intelligence to begin with.
+Writing a bootstrap program that will be able to provide the seed AI with the capability to reason about its instructions and their impact is probably close to providing the seed AI with intelligence to begin with.

 Based on these two results, is it still a possible or viable solution to look into seed AI?
 Maybe.

-Here we tried to bootstrap the seed AI from scratch, and it appears to give us too much difficulty before we can reach any meaningful value.
+By trying to bootstrap the seed AI from scratch, we're faced with the issue that brute forcing our way in will take probably way too long to be of any value.
 What we can do to improve our chances is to look into providing the seed AI with a bigger bootstrap program.
-For example, by providing it with a standard library for example, it will be possible for it to copy and mutate existing bits of code.
+For example, by providing it with a standard library, it will be possible for it to copy and mutate existing bits of code.
+The hope here is that once we reach a critical point, the seed AI will start to behave more intelligently and gain speed.

 Another option is to move the core language of the seed AI to a high-level language such that it may not have to worry about low-level constructs (such as `MOV`, `JMP` and such) but higher levels one (function declaration, function calls and such).
 This idea could be applied at any programming language level, which means it could be possible to bootstrap the seed AI in any given language.
+Much like our current programming language paradigms, it is likely the seed AI will make use of various levels of abstraction while evolving, starting with rudimentary concepts such as adding, substracting, dividing, copying, etc. to abstract concepts such as sorting, rendering shaders, sending data packets, etc.

 # The program tree
 When we write programs, we can think of the all the code concatenated together as a single string.
 That string is the program.

 We can think about each program as being part of a tree where the root is the empty program.
-From that program can spawn (127 + 1) - 32 = 96 programs (we assume the range characters used in the program are from ASCII 32 to 127).
+From that program can spawn (127 + 1) - 32 = 96 programs (we assume the characters range is used in programs are from ASCII 32 to 127).

 Each level **n** of the tree represent the strings of length **n**.
 The root of the tree has level **n** = 0 and thus has a length of 0 while a string at level **n** = 10 has a length of 10.

 # Naive program generator
 A 10 character long program in the range of ASCII 32 - 127 will have approximately $((127 + 1) - 32)^{10} = 6.6 \times 10^{19}$ (that's 66 quintillion) possible permutations.

 To put 66 quintillion in perspective, let say we can test approximately 10^4 programs per second (ignoring the fact that the longer the programs get, the longer the compiler will take to *process* the program, but in the case of a 10 character program, it's neglectable).
 We're left with about $2.1 \times 10^8$ years of computation to do ($\frac{6.6 \times 10^{19} programs}{10^4 \frac{programs}{s} \times 365 \frac{day}{year} \times 24 \frac{h}{day} \times 60 \frac{m}{h} \times 60 \frac{s}{m}}$).
 Obviously we could use various methods to improve our odds of getting there faster, for instance by using parallelism (using multiple cores, multiple processors, multiple computers).